timecamp-org/good-enough-timecamp-scim-integrations/README.md

 ## Not Yet Implemented

 - User roles
+- TimeCamp groups based on supervisor, not department and division
+- Send email on invite

 - Performance
+- Setting to sync only selected things (like only new users)
+- Setting to move disabled users to specific group_id
+- Remove empty groups
 - Change of email (use external_id to identify)
-- Remove empty groups
-- Setting to sync only selected things (no groups)
-- Setting to move disabled users to specific group_id

 ## Test Cases